ophelialabs/ophelialabs.github.io/docs/src/index.md

 ![](./00_assets/implant.png)
 - Not your Lab Rat
 - 1A: DARPA's [NESD](https://www.darpa.mil/research/programs/neural-engineering-system-design) program has developed a **minimally invasive** implantable, high-resolution [neural interface](https://pubs.rsc.org/en/content/articlepdf/2025/mh/d4mh01854k).
 Think **[Bi-Directional](https://support.apple.com/en-us/106341)** Bone Anchored (Cochleal) Hearing Systems, or Behind The Ear Hearing Aids.
-- 07/20/2026 23:16: What, now you dont want to come whisper sweet nothings in my ear?
-Your covert warfare not working as efficiently? check [README](../;README.md), I love Cali as much as anyone else, but when used 3 or 4 times, seems kinda redundant and convenient

 ---